zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

     * Flash device node might specify flash partitions.
 For more details see :ref:`flash_partitions`

-  * Add board-specific YAML files, if required.
+  * Add board-specific YAML binding files, if required.
 This would occur if the board has additional hardware that is not covered by the SoC family .dtsi/.yaml files.